VCityTeam/UD-SV/Install.md

 ##### Generate a 3d-tiles tileset

 This steps allows to run `export_tileset` tool of py3dtiles component in order to generate a 3d-tiles tileset extended for time data from the materialized view we just created.

-`cd py3dtiles`
-edit the `tools/export_tileset_conf.yml` to match your database configuration.
+`cd py3dtiles` and edit the `tools/export_tileset_conf.yml` to match your database configuration.

 Activate venv and run `export_tileset` tool
 ````